AIDS-defining cancers in HIV-infected patients are

 Other skin and superficial eye cancers

 Leiomyosarcoma is a rare complication of HIV infection in children.
 Also, the rates of other common cancers (eg, lung, head and neck, and cervical carcinomas; hepatomas) are several times higher in HIV-infected patients than in the general population.
-This finding may reflect, at least in part, greater exposure to the viruses or toxins that cause these cancers: hepatitis B and C for hepatoma, HPV for cervical and anal carcinoma, and alcohol and tobacco for lung and head and neck carcinomas.
+This finding may reflect, at least in part, greater exposure to the viruses or toxins that cause these cancers: hepatitis B and C for hepatoma, human papillomavirus for cervical, anal, penile, and oropharyngeal carcinoma, and alcohol and tobacco for lung and head and neck carcinomas.

 Incidence of non-Hodgkin lymphoma is 50 to 200 times higher in HIV-infected patients.
 Most cases are B-cell, aggressive, high-grade histologic subtype lymphomas.
-At diagnosis, extranodal sites are usually involved; they include bone marrow, GI tract, and other sites that are unusual in non–HIV-associated non-Hodgkin lymphoma, such as the CNS and body cavities (eg, pleural, pericardial, peritoneal).
+At diagnosis, extranodal sites are usually involved; they include bone marrow, gastrointestinal tract, and other sites that are unusual in non–HIV-associated non-Hodgkin lymphoma, such as the central nervous system and body cavities (eg, pleural, pericardial, peritoneal).

 Common presentations include rapidly enlarging lymph nodes or extranodal masses and systemic symptoms (eg, weight loss, night sweats, fevers).

-Diagnosis is by biopsy with histopathologic and immunochemical analysis of tumor cells.
+Diagnosis of non-Hodgkin lymphoma is by biopsy with histopathologic and immunochemical analysis of tumor cells.
 Abnormal circulating lymphocytes or unexpected cytopenias suggest involvement of the bone marrow, mandating bone marrow biopsy.
-Tumor staging may require CSF examination and CT or MRI of the chest, abdomen, and other areas where tumors are suspected.
+Tumor staging may require cerebrospinal fluid examination and CT or MRI of the chest, abdomen, and other areas where tumors are suspected.

 Poor prognosis is predicted by the following: